SEO for Cleaning Companies

-Relevance is the most important aspect of SEO.
+Relevance is the most important aspect of cleaning service company SEO.
 Google must display highly relevant pages for the search query to satisfy the searcher.

-In SEO, your website’s homepage can’t do all the heavy lifting for you because one page can’t be relevant enough to satisfy all of your target keywords.
+In cleaning service SEO, your website’s homepage can’t do all the heavy lifting for you because one page can’t be relevant enough to satisfy all of your target keywords for cleaning services.
 Your website should have many pages, each dedicated to a different topic so that Google can choose the most relevant one for any given search.

 Geo-targeted Service Pages